aristanetworks/cordspr/README.md

 Add a configuration setting to control adding `Reviewed-By` trailers to commit messages.
 Change the default from `true` to `false`.

+#### autoUpdateMessage

+Add a configuration setting to automatically set `--update-message` when updating changes.
+The default is `true`, which makes the git commit message and title the source of truth.

 ## Documentation

 Comprehensive documentation is available here: https://getcord.github.io/spr/